How to Make VLOOKUP Case Sensitive in Excel (4 Methods)

 Output: 22

-The magic of this formula is, the FALSE values are actually canceling out all the other values.
-The only values that survive are those that were TRUE.
+The FALSE values cancel out all the other values.
+The only values that survive are those that are TRUE.

 Note: if there are multiple matches in the array, then SUMPRODUCT will return the sum of all those matched values.
 Also, SUMPRODUCT works only with numeric values, it doesn’t work with text.
 So, if you want to get a unique text value, then utilize the above methods that we have discussed.